solify-dev/erc20-token-presale-smart-contract/README.md

 # ERC20 Token Presale Smart Contract

-Build ERC20 Token and Launch a Token Pre-Sale
+Build ERC20 Token and Launch a Token Presale

 The goal of this exercise is to build Ethereum-based ERC20 token and start a token pre-sale campaign (ICO).
 The code of token will be written in Solidity.
 Before we get started, MetaMask must be installed.
 Throughout this project, we will use Sepolia Testnet.